huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-compounding-effect.md

 #Newsletter

 # Success is rarely the result of one variable, but failure often is.

+> In some areas of life, your reputation is defined by your wins.
+>
+> 1. **Creative pursuits.** One bestseller or hit song can erase the memory of the ones that didn’t work.
+> 2. **Entrepreneurship.** People rarely remember your failed business ideas, only your winning ones.
+>
+> In areas like these, your mistakes fade away and the breakthroughs last.
+But in other areas of life, your reputation is defined by your losses.
+>
+> 1. **Crime.** You can drive safely 364 days a year, but one [DUI](https://www.google.com/search?q=DUI) changes everything.
+> 2. **Ethics and morals.** One unethical decision can ruin a reputation and destroy trust.
+>
+> In areas like these, your mistakes linger and consistency is rewarded.
+>
+> Some areas of life reward your best day.
+Others punish your worst day. <mark>Know which situation you’re in, and you can better decide when to be risky and when to play it safe.</mark>

 10 - 1 = 0: 即使做對十件事，只要其中一件事做錯，一切就歸零，避免犯錯比什麼都重要!!!